Alekish/Alekish/README.md

 - 👋 Hi, I’m @Alekish
-- 👀 I’m interested in boobas
+- 👀 I’m interested in life
 - 🌱 I’m currently learning how to live
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me: tinder
+- 📫 How to reach me: fax
 - Don't look at my repos, it's just BS
 <!---
 Alekish/Alekish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.